rei/rei-cedar-docs/docs/release-notes/summer-2022/README.md

 ### CdrModal

-CdrModal has been refactored to have a flatter HTML structure.
-To a consumer, nothing should change but the underlying structure is much cleaner and easier to maintain.
+- **CdrModal:** refactored to have a flatter HTML structure
+- To a consumer, nothing should change but the underlying structure is much cleaner and easier to maintain

 <br>

 ## New features

-### CdrSwitch

-We have introduced a new UI switch control intended for switching between binary states (e.g. on/off, true/false, etc.).
+- **CdrSwitch:** We have introduced a new UI switch control intended for switching between binary states (e.g. on/off, true/false, etc.)

-**Note: This component is only available in our Vue 3 library**

-### CdrToggleButton

-We have introduced a new UI toggle control intended for toggling between distinct options (e.g. metric/imperial)
+- **CdrToggleButton:** We have introduced a new UI toggle control intended for toggling between distinct options (e.g. metric/imperial)

-**Note: This component is only available in our Vue 3 library**
+**Note: These components are only available in our Vue 3 library**

 <br>